 The simplest form of the graph coloring problem focuses on coloring vertices of a graph in such a way that no two adjacent vertices share the same color.
-However, the graph coloring problem is one of the most dynamic constraint satisfaction problems due to the additional constraints that can be added into the problem.
+However, the graph coloring problem is one of the most dynamic constraint satisfaction problems due to the additional constraints that can be added into the problem. <Same fistuation with Figure 5>>

 The graph coloring problem can be separated into three different problems: vertex coloring where no two adjacent vertices share a color, edge coloring where no two adjacent edges share a color, and face coloring where no face on a planar graph shares a boundary with another face of the same color.
-Not only that, but the problem can be altered to consider alternative constraints such as: blue cannot be adjacent to green, or red must only be adjacent to purple or yellow.
+Not only that, but the problem can be altered to consider alternative constraints such as: blue cannot be adjacent to green, or red must only be adjacent to purple or yellow. ??The practical applications are drawing of maps or even matching problems.??

 EVALUATION METRICS